the-turing-way/the-turing-way/book/website/community-handbook/translation.md

 (ch-translation-prerequisites)=
 ## Prerequisites

-There are no prerequisites for this chapter
+- There are no prerequisites for this chapter and no knowledge in GitHub or programming is assumed.

 (ch-translation-summary)=
 ## Summary